 A test class for running the TCK in a MicroProfile container is provided so that containers can verify compliance with the spec.
-This container verification comes in the org.eclipse.microprofile.reactive.streams:microprofile-reactive-streams-operators-tck-arquillian artifact, which can be added as a dependency to a project that wishes to use it.
+This container verification comes also in the org.eclipse.microprofile.reactive.streams:microprofile-reactive-streams-operators-tck artifact, but the TCK is located in the org.eclipse.microprofile.reactive.streams.operators.tck.arquillian package.

-To run this TCK, the container must provide a ReactiveStreamsEngine to be tested as an injectable ApplicationScoped bean, and the MicroProfile Reactive Streams Operators API must be on the TCK classpath.
-Having ensured this, the can then be run by executing org.eclipse.microprofile.reactive.streams.tkc.arquillian.ReactiveStreamsArquillianTck.This class deploys the TCK to an Arquillian compatible container, and then runs all the tests in the container in its own configured TestNG suite on the container.
+To run this TCK, the container must provide a ReactiveStreamsEngine to be tested as an injectable ApplicationScoped bean, and the MicroProfile Reactive Streams Operators API must be on the classpath. ensured then Having this, the TCK can be run bv executing org.eclipse.microprofile.reactive.streams.operators.tck.arquillian.ReactiveStreamsArquillianTck .
+This class deploys the TCK to an Arquillian compatible container, and then runs all the tests in the container in its own configured TestNG suite on the container.